laizu58340/javascript-dsa-playground/README.md

 Building a todo application taught me how to persist data in the browser using localStorage.
 I learned CRUD operations (Create, Read, Update, Delete), form handling, and how to maintain data between browser sessions. [🚀 Live Demo](https://robert-kibet.github.io/javascript-dsa-playground/11-todo-app/) | [View Code](./11-todo-app/)

+## 12. Learn Recursion by Building a Decimal to Binary Converter

+In this project, I learned how recursion works by building a decimal-to-binary converter.
+Understanding how a function can call itself helped me break down complex problems into smaller, manageable pieces while exploring the call stack visually. [🚀 Live Demo](https://robert-kibet.github.io/javascript-dsa-playground/12-decimal-to-binary/) | [View Code](./12-decimal-to-binary/)

-## 13. Build a Roman Numeral Converter
+## 13. Learn Number Systems by Building a Roman Numeral Converter

 I created a converter that transforms Arabic numbers into Roman numerals.
 This project helped me understand number systems, mapping data structures, and how to handle edge cases in numeric conversions. [🚀 Live Demo](https://robert-kibet.github.io/javascript-dsa-playground/13-roman-numeral-converter/) | [View Code](./13-roman-numeral-converter/)